Park Tae-soo

-Park Tae-soo (born 1 December 1989) is a South Korean professional footballer who plays as a defensive midfielder or centre-back for Malaysia Super League club PDRM.
+Park Tae-soo (born 1 December 1989) is a professional footballer who plays as a defensive midfielder or centre-back for Malaysia Super League club Johor Darul Ta'zim.

 Personal life

 Park was born in Incheon and spent his adolescence there.
 He attended Anyang Middle School and Anyang Technical High School.
 He later attended Hongik University before starting his football senior career with Incheon United in 2011.

 According to his social media account in Instagram, Park was married to a Korean woman in 2014 and has two children.

 The family currently lives in Kota Kinabalu in Sabah, Malaysia.

 Club career

 Park, a draftee from the 2011 K-League draft intake, was selected by Incheon United for the 2011 season, and his first appearance for his new club was in a K-League Cup match against Daejeon Citizen, playing nearly the entire second half of the match.
 His debut in the K-League was as a late substitute in Incheon's match against Gwangju FC on 22 May 2011.